danielfrance/Installing-Ruby-On-M1-Macs/README.md

 rbenv init
 ```

+You should follow the instructions that are logged.
+I've only seen to add `eval "$(rbenv init -)" ` to your `~/.zshrc` file (which we did in the step above) but if you see other instructions, please comment below.
 Then close and reopen your terminal window.
 Run the following to check your setup:

 ```
 curl -fsSL https://github.com/rbenv/rbenv-installer/raw/main/bin/rbenv-doctor | bash